BAM-X/Flask-seed/README.md

 # Shortener: User-Agent aware URL shortening

-Shortener takes a URL, canonicalizes it, and shortens it.
+Shortener takes a URL and shortens it.
 It optionally allows for different urls to be redirected to based on the User-Agent of the request.

 To run: